jilkapadia21/Calculator/README.md

 # Calculator

-An easy and simple calculator mde by me with the help of HTML , CSS and JavaScript.
+An easy and simple calculator using Html, CSS and Javascript.